hecatechin1/mx6doc/02-cloudsync.md

 ## Sign in with the Guest Account

-You can also use the guest account when using Maxthon 6 temporarily.
+You can also use the guest account when using Maxthon temporarily.

 ![](images/02-05.png)

 The guest account is the local account.
-It can use most of Maxthon 6’s features and needn’t password.
+It can use most of Maxthon’s features and needn’t password.
 *Note: If you delete the local data, the browser data under the guest account will be lost.